ArjunMehta01/ece422-project2/README.md

     $ cd server
     $ pip install -r requirements.txt
     ```
-3. Start the server with the following commands:
+3. Create a .secrets and filesystem folder somewhere within the VM.
+We recommend placing these folders at the same level as src with the following commands.
     ```bash
+    $ mkdir .secrets
+    $ mkdir filesystem
+    ```
+4. Create a .env file containing the path to the .secrets and filesystem folders.
+The .env file should contain the following:

+6. Start the server with the following commands:
+    ```bash
-    $ Python server.py
+    $ Python src/server.py
     ```

 ## Client Deployment